Skip to main content

 3. You Experience Intense Spiritual Attacks

 The enemy knows you’re dangerous to his kingdom.
-So you face repeated spiritual battles, strange attacks in dreams, or warfare that seems disproportionate to your life situation.
+So you face repeated spiritual battles, strange attacks in dreams and warfare that seems disproportionate to your life situation.

 4. You’re Drawn To The Things Of God